 Life insurance is complex and a very personal aspect of personal financial planning.
 It can be used in many ways and for many purposes.
 Because of the vast array of policy choices you can make, it can be easy to make missteps in your coverage decision or be led astray.
 None of the above should be taken as any recommendation to buy life insurance or designate certain beneficiaries for your policies.

 When evaluating your life insurance decisions, I highly recommend consulting an independent, fiduciary financial planner.
 There are many fantastic life insurance agents and brokers out there who truly want the best for you, but I’ve heard about and seen firsthand the consequences of bad actors too many times.
-If you’d like a complimentary consultation and analysis of life insurance within the scope of your broad financial circumstances, feel free to send me an email or schedule a time to talk!
+If you’d like a complimentary consultation and analysis of life insurance within the scope of your broad financial circumstances, feel free to send me an email.

 Important Information: The information and opinions herein are for informational use only and are not intended as an offer or solicitation with respect to the purchase or sales of any security or as personalized investment advice, nor do they constitute tax or legal advice.
 ClearPath does not guarantee the accuracy or completeness, nor does it assume any liability for any loss that may result from the reliance by any person on any such information or opinions.
 Information and opinions are subject to change without notice.
 No assurance can be given that any forecast or target can be achieved.
 Forecasts are based on assumptions, estimates, opinions, and hypothetical models which may prove to be incorrect.
 Past performance is not indicative of future returns and does not guarantee future results.
 Research obtained by unaffiliated 3rd party sources are deemed reliable by ClearPath, however, ClearPath does not guarantee accuracy or completeness, and makes no warranties with respect to this data.
 ClearPath Capital Partners is not a tax advisor, and does not provide tax or legal advice.
 Consult your tax or legal advisors with regard to your personal tax situation, and before implementing any tax or legal strategies.